Remgr12/nvim-dashboard/README.md

 ## Overview

-This repository contains a Neovim dashboard configuration intended for snacks.nvim.
+This repository contains an Nvim dashboard configuration intended for snacks.nvim.
 The dashboard provides the familiar LazyVim-style quick actions (recent files, find files, new file, etc.) and adds a right-side projects pane plus a GitHub notifications & status tab.